dogecv/DogeCV/README.md

 - Karter FTC 5975 Cybots (Brainstorming for Jewel Detector)
 - Derek FTC 5484 Enderbots (EnderCV Classes)
 - Owen Gonzalez (Testing)
+- Kwon Paradigm Break (Testing)

 ## Known Issues
 (These issues are referring to the 2018-2019 FTC Year Detectors, and not the Relic Recovery ones as those are no longer supported)
-- Vuforia Mode Unstable (Crashes alot!)
-- Memeory Leak in Gold Align Detectors
 - General Unstablity
+- GenericDetector not ported
+- Vuforia is rotated in portrait mode
+- Crashed in Vuforia mode rarely

 ## Planned Features / TODO
 - Fix Vuforia
 - Add in distance scoring between samples to increase accuracy
 - General Code Clean up
-- Add back in Perfect Area Scoring
 - Update Wiki
 - Basic angle/positioning of elements
 - Example Autons using DogeCV
 - Generic Silver Detector
+- Port Old detectors to new systems
+- Better Saftey checks

 ## Install (Credit to EnderCV)